sumukhitripathi/Python-Projects/README.md

    git clone https://github.com/YOUR_USERNAME/Python-Projects.git
    cd Python-Projects
    ```
-2. Navigate to the specific project folder and follow its README instructions.
+2. Choose the script you want to run.
-3. Run the Python scripts as required.
+3. Run it with Python from the repository root.